 Chapter 5

-CHAPTER 5) EFFECTS OF STRAINED CRANIOFACIAL GROWTH
+CHAPTER 5) EFFECTS OF ALTERED GROWTH

 ADAPTIVE TONGUE POSTURES

-The longer and narrower orbits make the eyeballs also longer and narrower.
+The longer and narrower facial growth makes our orbits grow longer and narrower, which could be responsible for the epidemic of myopia in modern societies.
 The intimate relationship between orbit shape and eyeball shape is suggested by the correlation between their relative volumes.
 One researcher commented, “Analysis of the orbit, eye, and spherical equivalent refractive error (SER) reveals a strong relationship between relative size of the eye within the orbit and the severity of myoptic refractive error.
 An orbit/eye ratio of 3 for females and 3.5 for males (or an eye that occupies approximately 34% and 29% of the orbit, respectively), designates a clear threshold at which myopia develops, and becomes progressively worse as the eye continues to occupy a greater proportion of the orbital cavity.
-These results indicate that relative size of the eye within the orbit is an important factor in the development of myopia, and suggests that individuals with large eyes in small orbits lack space for adequate development of ocular tissues, leading to compression and distortion of the lithesome globe within the confines of the orbital walls.”
-(97)
+These results indicate that relative size of the eye within the orbit is an important factor in the development of myopia, and suggests that individuals with large eyes in small orbits lack space for adequate development of ocular tissues, leading to compression and distortion of the lithesome globe within the confines of the orbital walls.”97

-The longer narrower eyeballs could be responsible for the epidemic of myopia in modern societies.
-In almost all animals which use vision, a process called emmetropization shapes the eyeball to fit the focal length of the lens by controlling growth of the dense connective tissue of the sclera enveloping the eyeball.
+The timing of the development of myopia supports this explanation.
+In animals which use vision, a process called emmetropization shapes the orbit to fit the focal length of the lens by controlling growth of the dense connective tissue of the sclera enveloping the eyeball.
 Emmetropization matches the eye's optical power to its axial length so that the unaccommodated eye is focused at distance.
 Animal studies have shows that poor image quality on the retina can cause the scleral tissues to strengthen or weaken in an attempt to move the retina to the best location for a clear image.
-However in humans this emmetropization process slows at about age 6.
-After that age, emmetropization may not be able to keep compensating for the rapid facial growth of adolescent and teenage years.
-Myopia develops due to the increase in prolate to oblate proportions of the eyeball that occur during the period from 7 to 19 years of age.
-(98) It typically stops increasing in severity at the end of the second decade when the period of rapid facial growth stops.
-Similarly to the increase in facial length causing myopia, the increase in asymmetry and irregularity in facial growth could be responsible for the rise of astigmatism and other irregularities of the shape of the eyeball which also develop in concert with myopia during the period of rapid facial growth.
+In humans, this emmetropization process slows at about age 6, after which it may not be able to keep compensating for the rapid facial growth and elongation of the orbits during adolescent and teenage years.
+Myopia develops due to the increase in prolate to oblate proportions of the eyeball that occur during the period from 7 to 19 years of age.98 It typically stops progressing at the end of the second decade when the period of rapid facial growth stops.

 LOSS OF ADAPTIVE CAPACITY